chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 | **Verifying**         | 18,500           |         0.046 | 21,622                 |     |         0.031 | 32,432                 |

-- CNSA 2.0 only allows the highest security level (Level-5) for PQC which is ML-DSA-87, and the current architecture only supports this parameter set.
+- CNSA 2.0 only allows the highest security level (Level-5) for PQC which is ML-DSA-87, and **Adams Bridge only supports ML-DSA-87 parameter set.**
 - The requried area for the unprotected ML-DSA-87 is 0.0366mm2 @5nm.
 - The requried area for the protected ML-DSA-87 is ??mm2 @5nm.
 - The design is converging today at 600MHz.